brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

-Python was already using the term “singleton” before the Singleton Pattern was defined by the object oriented design pattern community, so we should first enumerate its other definitions.
+Python was already using the term “singleton” before the Singleton Pattern was defined by the object oriented design pattern community, so we should start by distinguishing its several meanings.

-1. A “singleton” is a ``tuple`` of length one.
+1. A “singleton” is a tuple of length one.
-   While this definition might surprise programmers, it reflects the original definition of a “singleton” in mathematics — a set containing only one element.
+   While this definition will surprise some programmers, it reflects the original definition of a “singleton” in mathematics — a set containing exactly one element.
    The Python Tutorial itself introduces newcomers to this definition when its chapter on `Data Structures
    <https://docs.python.org/3/tutorial/datastructures.html>`_